Aaron's First Day on the Job Goes Absolutely Nuclear — Modern Paraphrase | nocap.bible

-Aaron's First Day on the Job Goes Absolutely Nuclear
+Aaron's First Day on the Job Goes Absolutely Nuclear.

-5 min read
+8 min read

 📢 Chapter 9 — Aaron's Launch Day 🔥

-So after seven days of ordination prep — basically a whole week of training camp — it's finally go time.
-Aaron is about to step into his role as for real.
+So after seven days of ordination prep — basically a whole week of training camp — it's finally go time. is about to step into his role as for real.
 Not a practice run.
 Not a dress rehearsal.
 Day eight.
 The real thing.

-gathers Aaron, his sons, and all the elders of because God told them something wild: if they do this right, God Himself is going to show up.
+gathers Aaron, his sons, and all the of because God told them something wild: if they do this right, God Himself is going to show up.
 Not metaphorically.
 Not "in spirit."
-The glory of the Lord, visible, in front of everyone.
+The of the Lord, visible, in front of everyone.
 The stakes could not be higher.

 Moses Drops the Game Plan 📋